-The treatment of risks arising from participations is governed in the Participation Risk Strategy (as a part of Risk Strategy) and other related documents.
+The treatment of risks arising from participations is governed in the Participation Risk Strategy (as part of the risk strategy) and other related documents.

-In addition, the department Reporting & Planning monitors the financial results of all material operational participations on an on-going basis and monitors the performance of all other participations in the overall portfolio annually.
+In addition, the Reporting & Planning department monitors the financial results of all material operational participations on an ongoing basis and monitors the performance of all other participations in the overall portfolio annually.